Conditional Local Importance by Quantile Expectations: Introduction

 \section{Introduction}

-Variable importance measures are essential for interpreting machine learning models, as they evaluate the relative importance of each feature in the trained model.
-In particular, global variable importance methods quantify this importance for an entire dataset and have been researched extensively.
-Breiman \cite{Breiman} introduced a permutation technique within Random Forests, which was later generalized to model-agnostic approaches \cite{agnosticPerm} and extended to better handle collinear features \cite{Strobl,BladenThesis}.
-Variable importance has also been assessed via the leave-one-covariate-out (LOCO) method \cite{Lei,Hooker,BladenPerm}.
-The knockoffs technique~\cite{Barber,Candes} has also been developed to compute importances while incorporating conditional sampling.
-Greenwell et al.~\cite{pdp} used partial dependence plots (PDPs) to compute global importance \cite{pdpvip}.
+Variable importance measures are essential for interpreting machine learning models, as they evaluate the contribution of each feature to the model’s performance or predictions.
+In particular, global variable importance methods quantify a feature's overall influence across the entire dataset and have been extensively researched. \citet{Breiman} introduced a global permutation technique (Permute-and-Predict or PaP) for an internal validation set within Random Forests, which was later generalized to model-agnostic approaches (Model-Reliance) \citep{agnosticPerm}.
+Other global variable importance methods include Leave-One-Covariate-Out (LOCO) \citep{Lei,Hooker,BladenPerm}, the Knockoff Filter \citep{Barber,Candes}, and using the spread of predictions in Partial Dependence Plots (PDPs) \citep{pdp,pdpvip}.